-20 Reasons Why It’s Better to Give Than to Receive
+20 Reasons Why It's Is More Blessed To Give Than To Receive

 Paul quotes Jesus in Acts, “It’s more blessed to give than receive” (Acts 20:35).
 If pressed, we generally believe it—or we think we do.